-- An athlete who has been identified by IBU for inclusion in IBU's Registered Testing Pool will continue to be subject to these Anti-Doping Rules, including the obligation to comply with the whereabouts requirements of the International Standard for Testing unless and until the athlete gives written notice to IBU that he or she has retired or until he or she no longer satisfies the criteria for inclusion in the IBU's Registered Testing Pool and has been so informed by the IBU. - An athlete who has given notice of retirement to the IBU may not resume competing unless he or she notifies the IBU at least six months before he or she expects to return to competition and makes him/herself available for unannounced out-of-competition testing, including (if requested) complying with the whereabouts requirements of the International Standard for Testing, at any time during the period before actual return to competition. - 5.6.3 Member federations/national anti-doping organizations may establish similar requirements for retirement and returning to competition for athletes in the national registered testing pool. - Member federations and the organizing committees for 5.7 member federation events must provide access to independent observers at events as directed by the IBU.
+- 5.6.1 An athlete who has been identified by the IBU for inclusion in the IBU's Registered Testing Pool will continue to be subject to these Anti-Doping Rules, including the obligation to comply with the whereabouts requirements of the International Standard for Testing unless and until the athlete gives written notice to the IBU that he or she has retired or until he or she no longer satisfies the criteria for inclusion in the IBU's Registered Testing Pool and has been so informed by the IBU. - 5.6.2 An athlete who has given notice of retirement to the IBU may not resume competing unless he or she notifies the IBU at least six months before he or she expects to return to competition and makes him/herself available for unannounced out-of-competition testing, including (if requested) complying with the whereabouts requirements of the International Standard for Testing, at any time during the period before actual return to competition. - 5.6.3 Member federations/national anti-doping organizations may establish similar requirements for retirement and returning to competition for athletes in the national registered testing pool.

-ARTICLE 6 ANALYSIS OF SAMPLES
+6. ANALYSIS OF SAMPLES